There’s not much room for baby in the womb, so the fetal position is their go-to pose.

 What does it mean if you sleep in the fetal position?

-Ever wondered why do I sleep in fetal position?
-Fetal position sleep is common and is a position often sought for comfort, protection, and warmth, even in adulthood!
+Fetal position sleeping is common and is a position often sought for comfort, protection, and warmth, even in adulthood!

-It can help reduce snoring and back pain, and is great during pregnancy when it’s best to avoid sleeping on your back.
+It can help reduce snoring and back pain, and is great during pregnancy when it’s best to avoid sleeping on your back while pregnant.

 However, sleeping for long periods of time in the fetal position may cause a curvature of your spine and restrict your breathing ‒ it’s better to sleep as flexed out as possible, so your body has room to breathe.

 All there is to know about the fetal position.

 And if you’re well into the third trimester and your baby is tucked up in the fetal position, head-down, get ready ‒ they might just be getting ready to meet you!